 Novel Carrera Cabernet and Barbera Blend

 This concentrated dry, red wine is a blend of 74% Cabernet and 25% Barbera.
 It is a Mevushal wine, produced in Israel and is certified Kosher for Passover.
 It is full bodied and contains quite a bit of toastiness from the oak.
-Some vintages may experience a touch of green bell pepper, but it is usually quite challenging to find.
+Some vintages may experience a touch of green bell pepper.
 Depending on where you live, this will retail for about $25 per bottle.
-If you would like more information on this wine, please refer to this website here (although it can be purchased through a number of wine retailers).

 Casa de Cielo Chardonnay